Finetune Images on Story

 import { client, account } from './utils'

-async function runInferenceAndRegister() {
+export async function registerIp(inference) {

 const ipMetadata: IpMetadata = client.ipAsset.generateIpMetadata({